lsst/citizen-science/tutorials/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-This page includes description of the Citizen Science tutorial notebooks.
+This page includes descriptions of the Citizen Science tutorial notebooks.
-Here we briefly describe the purpose of each notebook.
 The overall purpose of these tutorials is to guide Rubin scientists through the process of creating a Zooniverse project and retrieving the classifications.
+Below we describe the purpose of each individual notebook.

 `Citizen Science notebooks GitHub repository <https://github.com/lsst-epo/citizen-science-notebooks>`_